AyanMemon296/Web-Programming/04-PHP/Cookie/README.md

-# PHP Cookie
+# PHP – Cookie Programs

-This folder contains PHP Cookie program for learning and practice in Web Programming (WP).
+This folder contains basic **cookie-based programs** in PHP.
+It demonstrates how to create, access, and delete cookies.

 ---